Addysaurus/lang_modding/readme.md

 Available packages:
 - Language packages:
   - Japanese:
-    - This package puts Japanese vehicles and weapons into Japanese.
+    - This package puts Japanese vehicles and weapons and weapons into Japanese.
   - Farsi:
-    - This package puts Iranian vehicles and weapons into Farsi.
+    - This package puts Iranian vehicles and weapons and weapons into Farsi.
   - Thai:
     - This package puts Thai vehicles and weapons into Thai.
+  - Ukrainian
+    - This package puts Ukrainian vehicles and weapons into Ukrainian.
+  - Thai + Ukrainian
+    - This package corrects crossover between the Thai and Ukrainian packages, allowing you to have Thai and Ukrainian running together in crossover cases (e.g. the long name of the Th.Hlạk 57).
 - Other packages:
   - Full Ammunition Names
     - This packages introduces the full names of ammunition that may be too long to be convenient for use.